 - B. The standards of this Chapter apply to all areas of the County located within the SCA excluding the following: - 1.
-The Coastal Zone as defined by the Coastal Act of 1976; - 2.
+The Coastal Zone as defined pursuant to the Coastal Act of 1976; - 2.
 Tidally influenced waters and adjacent land; - 3.
-Land adjacent to levees, dikes, berms, and publicly owned or maintained flood control or water conservation district facilities; and - 4.
-Official activities and development of the County, State or an agency of the State, or the Federal Government, including work done on behalf of the governmental agency that assumes full responsibility for the work.
+Land adjacent to levees, dikes or berms in the City-Centered Corridor; - 4.
+Publicly owned or maintained flood control facilities under tidal influence; and - 5.
+Official activities and development of the County, State or an agency of the State, or the Federal Government, including work done on behalf of the governmental agency that assumes full responsibility for the work on land owned or controlled by the agency, such as through a lease or easement.